 What is a Down Filling

 The down filling is mainly the under plumage of a goose or a duck or it may be synthetic polyester based on the quality and the warmth provided by it.
-The down filling is filled in the quilts of the jacket making the jacket trap warm air in the air pockets and repelling the cold air whilst keeping the wearer warm in the negative temperatures.
+The down filling is filled in making this quilted jacket to trap warm air in the air pockets and repel the cold air whilst keeping the wearer warm in the negative temperatures.

 Down Filling Power